creativoma/frontend-code-test/README.md

 - Possibility to save a screenshot of the canvas in png or jpg format.
 - Magnets to align the boxes.
 - Tooltips to indicate the functionality of each button.
+- Responsive design for mobile devices.
+- Toast messages to indicate actions such as creating a box, deleting a box, etc.